The National Recruitment Cycle in New Zealand: Opportunities for IMGs

 1. Understanding the National Recruitment Cycle:

-Every year, the New Zealand medical workforce undergoes a recruitment cycle where positions across various specialties and levels are advertised.
+Every year, the New Zealand medical workforce undergoes a recruitment cycle, with positions across various specialties and levels advertised.
 This cyclical process is coordinated to ensure the seamless transition of medical professionals between roles and regions.

-All jobs are advertised at the same time through June and then job offers are released at the end of August, beginning of September.
+All jobs are advertised simultaneously through June, and then job offers are released at the end of August or the beginning of September.
 Jobs start in January.

 2. Opportunities for IMGs:

-Typically, the role advertised during the National Recruitment cycle are taken up by Kiwi doctors or those who are already in the country.
+Typically, the roles advertised during the National Recruitment cycle are taken up by Kiwi doctors or those already in the country.
 The majority of overseas doctors secure their roles after the National Recruitment cycle has been completed.
-So, from September onwards, the hospitals will be sharing with us the remaining vacancies that they are looking to fill for January.
+So, from September onwards, the hospitals will share with us the remaining vacancies that they are looking to fill for January.

-In order to work as a doctor in New Zealand, you will need to be eligible for medical registration.
+To work as a doctor in New Zealand, you must be eligible for medical registration.
 For Junior doctors from overseas, there are two pathways to Provisional General registration:

 Competent Authority Pathway: For those who have a medical degree and internship from the UK or Ireland

-Comparable Health System Pathway: For those who have been working in a comparable healthcare system for the last 3 years in one area of medicine.
+Comparable Health System Pathway: For those working in a comparable healthcare system for the last three years in one area of medicine.

 4. Locations:

-With a country of similar size to the UK, but only a population of 5 million, New Zealand’s towns and cities are scattered throughout the country (approximately a 2 hour drive between hospitals).
-There are essentially 20 hospitals in the country which are large enough to require and support International doctors.
-It’s more rare to see opportunities in the largest cities as these tend to be sought after by locally trained doctors.
-But this doesn’t mean that the roles will be in tiny towns or rural settings.
-Instead, these are small cities and large towns which have all of the amenities and services you could need.
+With a country of similar size to the UK, but only a population of 5 million, New Zealand’s towns and cities are scattered throughout the country (approximately a 2-hour drive between hospitals).
+There are essentially 20 hospitals in the country that are large enough to require and support International doctors.
+It’s rare to see opportunities in the most significant cities as these tend to be sought after by locally trained doctors.
+But this doesn’t mean the roles will be in tiny towns or rural settings.
+Instead, these small cities and large towns have all the amenities and services you could need.

-We have excellent relationships with all of our hospitals and they work with us closely to ensure they can fill their rosters.
-As soon as they have feedback from the National Recruitment job offers, they are going to let us know their remaining needs so that we can send across our candidates.
-We will then work with our candidates throughout the entire process to help gain medical registration, visas and to organise all pre-employment requirements.
+We have excellent relationships with all of our hospitals, and they work with us closely to ensure they can fill their rosters.
+As soon as they have feedback from the National Recruitment job offers, they will let us know their remaining needs so we can send them to our candidates.
+We will help our candidates gain medical registration, visas, and organise all pre-employment requirements.

 6. Embracing the Kiwi Work-Life Balance: